port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/installation-methods/argocd.md

 # ArgoCD

-This page will walk you through the installation of the Port Kubernetes Exporter in your Kubernetes cluster using ArgoCD, utilizing it's [Helm Capabilities](https://argo-cd.readthedocs.io/en/stable/user-guide/helm/).
+This page will walk you through the installation of the Port Kubernetes exporter in your Kubernetes cluster using ArgoCD, utilizing it's [Helm Capabilities](https://argo-cd.readthedocs.io/en/stable/user-guide/helm/).

 :::info
 - You can observe the Helm chart and the available parameters [here](https://github.com/port-labs/helm-charts/tree/main/charts/port-k8s-exporter).